Ricci solitons and curvature inheritance on Robinson-Trautman spacetimes

 \section{Conclusion}

 The geometrical symmetry plays a significant role in general relativity to understand the geometry of a spacetime as it is advantageous towards the solutions of EFE and beneficial in the classification of spacetimes.
 The curvature collineation \cite{KLD1969} is a fundamental symmetry of spacetimes and curvature inheritance \cite{Duggal1992} is a generalized notion of curvature collineation.
 Indeed, during the study of curvature collineation and curvature inheritance in RT spacetime, we realize the necessity of a generalized notion of the curvature inheritance.
 In this paper, we have introduced the concept of \textit{generalized curvature inheritance}, which includes the notions of curvature collineation as well as curvature inheritance.
 Also, we have shown that the RT spacetime admits generalized curvature (resp.
 Ricci, Weyl conformal, concircular, conharmonic, Weyl projective) inheritance.
+In particular, we have proved that RT spacetime admits generalized Ricci inheritance with respect to the vector field $\mu_1 \frac{\partial}{\partial x}+\mu_2 \frac{\partial}{\partial y}$ (Proposition 4.1) and it also possesses generalized Weyl conformal (resp., concircular, conharmonic and Weyl projective) inheritance with respect to the vector field $\frac{\partial}{\partial x}$ in Proposition 4.3 (resp., Proposition 4.4, 4.5 and 4.6).
 Finally, it is shown that under certain conditions the RT spacetime possesses curvature (resp.
 Ricci, conharmonic, Weyl projective) inheritance and (resp.